Environmental Cleanup and Brownfield News and Events

 DEC will be updating its brownfield program web pages in the coming months to reflect program changes.

 - 2015 -2016 Enacted Budget Brownfield Cleanup Program Reforms - Tax credit eligibility reforms.

 - Environmental Restoration Program 2015 - 2016 Update - Budget makes available up to $10 million a year in funding.

 6 NYCRR Part 375 - Environmental Remediation Programs

 Proposed Amendments to Brownfield Cleanup Program

 This rule making will amend Part 375 to define the terms 'affordable housing project' and 'underutilized,' which will be part of the eligibility requirements for tangible property tax credits for brownfields in New York City.
 It will also amend the 'brownfield site' definition in accordance with recent statutory amendments.
-Comments will be accepted through August 5, 2015.
+Comment period ended August 5, 2015.

 Enhance Oil Spill Preparedness

 In response to the increased volume of crude oil being transported through New York State, the Budget provides funding for additional staff dedicated to oil spill planning, training and response, consistent with Governor Cuomo's Executive Order 125, which outlines steps the State is taking to improve oil spill response and prevention.
 The Budget also provides the necessary funding for planning and preparedness costs and ensures the solvency of the Oil Spill Fund by increasing fees for oil transported through New York.

 Contaminated Sites Email Listservs